ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 2. OS level: transitions from one process to another via context switches
 3. App level: a process can send a signal to another process that abruptly transfers control.

-- ECF is the basic mechanism used by an OS to implement I/O, processes, and virtual memory.
-- Apps interact with the OS via a form of ECF known as a trap or system call.
+ECF is the basic mechanism used by an OS to implement I/O, processes, and virtual memory.
+Apps interact with the OS via a form of ECF known as a trap or system call.
 Examples include creating a new process, writing data to a disk, reading data from the network, terminating the current process.

-- ECF is used for concurrency.
-- Languages also use ECF for software exceptions.
+ECF is what allows us to create concurrent processes.
+Languages also use ECF for software exceptions.

 ## 8.1 Exceptions
 Exception (hardware exceptions - software exceptions are different): an abrupt change in the control flow in response to some change in the processor's state.
 A change in state is called an *event*.

 The event might be related to the current instruction (arithmetic overflow, page fault, divide by zero) or something unrelated (I/O request completes).

 In any case, when the processor detects an event it makes an indirect procedure call (the exception) through a jump table called an *exception table*, to an OS system routine (the *exception handler*), that is specifically designed to process this particular type of event.

-When finished, 3 things could happen:
+When the excpetion handler is finished, 3 things can happen:
-1. Returns control the current instruction that was executing
+1. Returns control to the current instruction that was executing prior to the exception
 2. Returns control to the next instruction that would have executed had the exception not occurred
 3. Aborts the interrupted program